mbaze/bzpack/README.md

 The canonical form of the Elias-Gamma code consists of **N** leading zeroes followed by a **(N + 1)**-bit binary number.
 For example, the number 12 is encoded as 000**1100**.
 In his paper "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative representation in which the bits are interleaved: **1**0**1**0**0**0**0**.
-In this format, the most significant bit is always present, and the zeroes act as 1-bit flags indicating whether another significant bit follows.
-This representation is particularly well-suited for efficient decoder implementation in assembly language.Bzpack adopts this approach with one minor tweak: the flags are inverted.
+In this format, the most significant bit is assumed, and the zeroes act as 1-bit flags indicating whether another significant bit follows.
+This representation is particularly well-suited for efficient decoder implementation in assembly language.
+Bzpack adopts this approach with one minor tweak: the flags are inverted.
 As a result, the actual code for the number 12 becomes 1**1**1**0**1**0**0, where:

-* The most significant bit is implicitly assumed.
+* The most significant bit is not stored.
 * Each subsequent significant bit is preceded by a 1, indicating its presence.
 * A 0 marks the end of the sequence.